Palagent/project_klaara/README.md

 To overcome these, we introduce a paradigm shift:
 > **Memory should not be something an agent *has*—it should be something the agent *is*.**

-Drawing inspiration from neuroscience (neuroplasticity), philosophy (embodied cognition), and machine learning (parameter-efficient tuning), we present LIKKA—a framework where every experience leaves a trace not in text, but in the agent’s very structure.
+Drawing inspiration from neuroscience (neuroplasticity), philosophy (embodied cognition), and machine learning (parameter-efficient tuning), we present LIKKA—a framework where every experience l[...]

 ---